StefaniaVerduga/applied-statistics/README.md

 Module: Applied Statistics
 Author: Stefania Verduga

-The "applied-statistics" repository contains the solutions of different tasks and the final project within the Applied Statistics module.
+The `applied-statistics` repository contains the solutions of different tasks and the final project within the Applied Statistics module.

 ## Table of Contents.